bryandmartin/STAT302/README.md

-# STAT302
-Course webpage repository for STAT 302
+A repository for storing and updating [my personal webpage](https://bryandmartin.github.io).